 Natalie Rogers

-Why Expressive Art Therapy?
+Why Expressive Therapy?

 Movement, creativity, and play are intrinsic ways for individuals of all ages to explore and understand themselves and the world.
 Expressive therapies harness these innate processes, promoting harmony and integration within developing minds and bodies.
 This enrichment influences functioning across all levels and enhances overall well-being.

 Renae, with over a decade of experience, skillfully applies trauma-informed practice principles to support mental health in both children and adults through Expressive Therapy.
 Her approach is rooted in principles such as safety, empowerment, trust, collaboration, and choice.
 These principles create a secure and respectful framework for healing.
-Renae's methodology is characterized by its gentleness, supportiveness, and emphasis on nurturing relationships, while also maintaining a focus on individual preferences and needs.
+Renae's methodology is characterised by its gentleness, supportiveness, and emphasis on nurturing relationships, while also maintaining a focus on individual preferences and needs.

 Expressive Therapy proves to be invaluable for individuals who have navigated challenging life circumstances, such as family changes, grief, medical trauma, and social isolation.
-Furthermore, it is equally effective for those requiring specialized support in socioemotional development, language and learning, or individuals with distinct sensory sensitivities and cognitive processing needs.
+Furthermore, it is equally effective for those requiring specialised support in socioemotional development, language and learning, or individuals with distinct sensory sensitivities and cognitive processing needs.

 Expressive Therapy chart